Scripture Reference: 1 Kings 18

 For three hours, in the heat of the day, Baal’s prophets cried and prayed and carried on, but their god never answered.
 Then it was Elijah’s turn.
 He first repaired the Lord’s altar that had been neglected, dug a trench around it, prepared for the sacrifice, and then ordered that four large jars of water be poured over it.
 This must have seemed crazy to those who were watching.
 Baal and Asherah could not even light a spark yet Elijah was challenging the Lord to set fire to an altar that was soaked in water!
 Elijah’s prayer in 1 Kings 18:36-37 was only thirty-two words in Hebrew, but the power of these words showed as God’s fire consumed the altar.
 The spectators must have been amazed as the fire consumed the sacrifice, the altar and the stones!

 When the people saw this, they fell down and proclaimed, “The Lord – he is God!”
-(18:39).
+(1 Kings 18:39).
 There is no record of protest, except from Queen Jezebel, when Elijah put the false prophets to death.
-For Elijah was obeying what God had commanded hundreds of years earlier (Deut.
-13:1-5).
+As harsh as it might seem, Elijah was simply obeying what God had commanded hundreds of years earlier (Deuteronomy 13:1-5).

 The God that sent fire to Elijah’s water-soaked altar is the same God we serve today.
 He is the one to follow and obey.